neondatabase/website/content/docs/introduction/technical-preview-free-tier.md

 Neon is currently in Technical Preview.
 For information about how the Technical Preview fits within Neon's release plans, refer to the [Neon roadmap](../reference/roadmap).

-The Neon Free Tier is intended for personal projects, prototyping, or evaluation.
+The Neon Free Tier is intended for personal projects, prototyping, or evaluating Neon's core features.
 It includes the following:

 - One Neon project with up to 10 branches.
 - 3 GB of storage per branch.